sinakhanjani/melkita-demo/README.md

-# 🏠 Real Estate App - Buy, Sell, and Rent Properties
+# 🏠 Melkita App - Buy, Sell, and Rent Properties

-**Real Estate App** is a comprehensive mobile application designed for buying, selling, and renting real estate properties.
+**Melkita App** is a comprehensive mobile application designed for buying, selling, and renting real estate properties.
 It provides a seamless user experience for property listings, communication between buyers and sellers, and managing rental agreements.
 Developed natively for **iOS** and **Android**, with a backend powered by **Node.js**, this app is your one-stop solution for all real estate needs. 🏡📱

 ---